FernandoBasso/devnotes/content/JavaScript/Post and Pre Increment with Falsey Values.md

   - expression
 description: JavaScript explanation on incrementing a numeric property on an object.
 ---
-## Post-increment a frequency counter.
+## Post-increment a frequency counter

 ```text
 > var f = {};